majodev/google-webfonts-helper/README.md

 ```

 #### GET `/api/fonts/[id]?subsets=latin,latin-ext`
 Returns a font with urls to the actual font files google's servers. `subsets` is optional (will serve the `defSubset` if unspecified).
-E.g. `curl https://google-webfonts-helper.herokuapp.com/api/fonts/modern-antiqua?subsets=latin,latin-ext`:
+E.g. `curl https://google-webfonts-helper.herokuapp.com/api/fonts/modern-antiqua?subsets=latin,latin-ext` (the double quotes are important as query parameters may else be stripped!):

 ```json
 {